suefeng/piano/README.md

 I'd like to make it recordable, so you can record what you play and play it back, and save the recording if you like it.

 Perhaps the new features such as sheet music generator and recording can be separate, and the piano can be created as a package, and used in a bigger music app that can use multiple instruments to generate music.

-### Fullscreen-related

-I wasn't able to get fullscreen mode to toggle on mobile, but I found a way to get it to work with homescreen button using a combination of `manifest.json` setting `<meta name="apple-mobile-web-app-capable" content="yes" />` and `<meta name="mobile-web-app-capable" content="yes" />` since I only have iOS to test on so far, and used all three for good measure.
-Somehow only using `manifest.json` didn't work for me in iOS.

-## Testing

-I haven't created automated tests for this project yet, but I manually tested it with Firefox, Chrome, and Safari on MacOS Desktop, and it works fine in them.
-I also tested in Firefox, Safari, Chrome, and Edge in iOS mobile.
-It works fine in Firefox, and Safari, but for Chrome and Edge, there is a slight lag so each note can be played with a pause in between, but that's not ideal.
-Hopefully I'll figure out a way to get it working fine across interfaces.

 ## Sources I used during research